Sublinear-Time Sampling of Spanning Trees in the Congested Clique: Introduction

-\paragraph{Linear-length walks in polylogarithmic rounds.} The biggest challenge with the Aldous-Broder algorithm is that it requires a random walk that covers the graph; such a walk has, for the worst graphs, expected $\Theta(mn)$ length on an $n$-vertex, $m$-edge graph.
-A natural approach to efficiently implement the Aldous-Broder algorithm in the \cc{} model would be to parallelize the random walk construction, by leveraging the model's bandwidth.
-There are in fact parallel random walk algorithms in ``all-to-all'' communication models, designed for page rank estimation \cite{BCX,LackiMOSSTOC2020}.
-These algorithms use the ``doubling'' technique, which is a popular technique for designing efficient algorithms in ``all-to-all'' communication networks \cite{ghaffari17_distr_mis_all_all_commun,HegemanPS14,kothapalliPaiPemmarajuFSTTCS2020}.
-At a high level, the idea is for every vertex $v$ to start an iteration possessing some number of walks of length $\ell$ originating at $v$.
-During the iteration, pairs of walks are ``matched'' and stitched together to create random walks of length $2\ell$.
-In order to construct a length-$L$ random walk, the algorithm of Bahmani, Chakrabarti, and Xin \cite{BCX} starts with every node $v$ holding $L$ length-1 random walks (i.e., random edges) originating at $v$.
-To implement the Aldous-Broder algorithm, $L$ needs to be $\Theta(mn)$, but for this setting of $L$ even the first ``doubling'' iteration is too inefficient.
-The algorithm of \L{}\k{a}cki, Mitrovi\'{c}, Onak and Sankowski \cite{LackiMOSSTOC2020} suffers from the same bottleneck; in fact, in this algorithm each vertex starts off holding even more length-1 walks initially.
+This technique is quite useful for constructing short, e.g., $O(\text{poly}(\log n))$ length, random walks, designed for PageRank estimation \cite{BCX,LackiMOSSTOC2020}, though it needs additional load balancing to be as efficient as possible.
+But the Aldous-Broder algorithm requires a random walk that covers the graph; such a walk has, in the worst case, expected $\Theta(mn)$ length for an $n$-vertex, $m$-edge graph.
+In order to construct a length-$\ell$ random walk, the algorithm of Bahmani, Chakrabarti, and Xin \cite{BCX} starts with every vertex $v$ holding $\ell$ length-1 random walks (i.e., random edges) originating at $v$.
+To implement the Aldous-Broder algorithm, $\ell$ needs to be $\Theta(mn)$, but for this setting of $\ell$, there is not enough bandwidth to even complete the first ``doubling'' iteration efficiently.
+The algorithm of \L{}\k{a}cki, Mitrovi\'{c}, Onak, and Sankowski \cite{LackiMOSSTOC2020} suffers from the same bottleneck; in fact, in this algorithm each vertex starts off holding even more length-1 walks initially.
+Our algorithm is a significant departure from these well-known bottom-up techniques, featuring a novel \textit{top-down walk filling} approach.